 Bev Duhf’s family had a mixed farm and a timber mill at Kiamba, west of Yandina.
 Bev helped out on the farm, milking 30 cows by hand and sometimes using the docking saw to help her father and brother cut boards for pineapple cases.
 Bev was working at Coles when she caught the eye of Des’s younger brother, Trevor, who asked her out.
 She was allowed to go only if her younger sister, Margie, went too, and since Des was the only one with a car, he had to be chauffeur.
 The foursome went to the Alex Surf Lifesaving Club for a dance, Des recovering from a broken foot just out of plaster.
 That first date had an unexpected outcome.
 The younger brother and sister shared the back seat on the way home and Des and Bev had the front seat to themselves.
 This became Bev’s permanent seat and Des says that that was the best thing his brother ever did for him.
 Bev remembers that Des wooed her not with flowers but with baskets of big sweet strawberries which made the other girls extremely jealous; but the courtship was longer than they wanted because Bev’s Dad needed her on the farm.

-When his Dad retired to Sandgate, Des batched for 18 months on the rented northern farm.
-Finally, Bev’s Dad agreed to their marriage.
+Then Des’s parents moved to Sandgate as his Mum was not in good health and Des batched for 18 months on the rented northern farm.
+Finally, in 1964, Bev’s Dad agreed to their marriage.
 The first thing Des and Bev did was to get a bank loan to buy the farm.
 Des worked out that Bev was actually making more money at Coles than he was bringing in from the farm so he went to work with his uncle, Henry Richings, who built farm sheds, cow bales and pig sties out of concrete blocks.

-After five years, Des left Henry and went to work with a Buderim builder, Peter Bevis, and later with Jack Sneddon and Jeff Wright, to learn a range of new skills in the industry, including tiling.
+After five years, Des left Henry and went to work with a Buderim builder, Peter Bevis, and later with Jack Sneddon, Jeff Wright and others where he learnt a range of new skills in the industry, including tiling.
 With the idea of having a family on hold, Bev continued to work at Coles where she was promoted to Head Girl, and Des partnered with Arthur Walker to work as a builder from Monday to Friday, farming over the weekend, and tiling for other builders at night – often for another eight hours.
 (He says, a bit ruefully, that some weeks he made more tiling than building and farming combined.)
-From the 70s to the 90s, Des and Arthur built houses across the Sunshine Coast hinterland, including Montville homes for Mrs. Sydell, Tommy Neve, Peter Glover, Lyndon Dewitt, Teddy Palmer, and Les and Dell Harper.
-He also did a number of home renovations and helped re-build several places infested with white ants including the School of Arts Hall and St. Mary’s Anglican Church.
+From the 70s to the 90s, Des and Arthur built houses across the Sunshine Coast hinterland, including Montville homes for Mrs. Sydell, Tommy Neve, Peter Glover, Lyndon Dewitt, and Mr Taylor.
+He also carried out a number of home renovations and helped re-build several places infested with white ants including the School of Arts Hall and St. Mary’s Anglican Church.
 He remembers that, before they worked on the church, they had to remove three large gums.
 They quoted £400 which they thought was fair only to learn later that there was an earlier quote of £600.
 They could have done with a bit of extra money.
-It took Des and Bev eight hard years but eventually they bought the farm and had their family; Michelle and Michael.
+It took Des and Bev eight hard years but eventually they bought the farm and started their family; Michelle and Michael.

 Both Des and Bev shared the values of living in a small community.
 Through his work, Des had come to know Jim Hooper, who had established the Montville Rural Fire brigade.
 Jim had set up two – gallon drums with pump and hoses on a carryall on the back of his tractor.
 Jim asked Des to take on the role of First Officer of the brigade and he accepted and held that position for 10 years.
+During this time, Bev became the unofficial telephonist for the brigade as all calls came to their home.
 Des and neighbour, Len Gorsch, outfitted their 4×4 tractors with 500 litre spray units with hoses for fire-fighting and control burns and these were Montville’s first fire engines.
 Des oversaw the acquisition of Montville’s first official fire truck in 1986 and soon after a trailer with a 500 litre tank of back-up water.

 Des was involved in another community project with Jim.
 They made the bell tower for St. Mary’s Church of England Church in Jim’s foundry, loaded it on to Des’s tip truck, and installed it on site by raising the back and sliding it into place.
 Jack Warren built the flagpole for Village Green and Des helped him stand it.
 Although Des was more of a hands-on man than a committee person, he did become a trustee for the sports ground and was active in improving its facilities in the 80s and 90s.